 - Ship from store – the product is sent from a store instead of a warehouse.

-- Click & Collect – Setting a product aside in the store online and picking it up shortly afterwards.
+- Click & Collect – Reserving a product in the physical store through the online channel and picking it up shortly afterwards.

 2) MORE THAN ONE DISTRIBUTION CENTER

 You don’t have physical stores, but a webshop with several distribution centers.
-Examples of a scenario where OMS makes sense could be:
+Here are a few examples of a scenario where OMS makes sense:

 - Warehouse in the EU, from where you deliver to all EU countries.